The Journey: A Voyage

 The Journey: A Voyage (信约：唐山到南洋 (A Journey: Tangshan to Nanyang, also known as A Voyage)) was the first season of MediaCorp Channel 8's nation-building trilogy, The Journey.
 The season is based on first-generation Chinese immigrants who set foot on the island of Singapore to seek their fortunes and future.

 It premiered on 25 November 2013 and concluded on 7 January 2014.
 A total of 31 episodes aired during the period.
-It stars Li Nanxing, Elvin Ng, Desmond Tan, Jeanette Aw, Joanne Peh, Tong Bing Yu and Pierre Png as the cast of the first installment of the series.
+It stars first generation casts, Li Nanxing, Elvin Ng, Desmond Tan, Jeanette Aw, Joanne Peh, Tong Bing Yu and Pierre Png as the cast of the first installment of the series.

 Plot

-Facing the poverty, Chinese Hakka immigrants from Yongding, Fujian left in droves to south-east asia.
+Facing poverty, Chinese Hakka immigrants from Yongding, Fujian leave in droves to south-east asia.

 The boat finally arrives in Nanyang.
 For no apparent reason, Hong Shi is framed for a robbery-murder case and remanded in prison.
 Out of desperation, Yazi seeks help with a Nyonya, Zhang Huiniang and her “elder brother” Zhang Dong’en as they work hand in hand to prove Hong Shi's innocence.
 Dong’en is Zhang Guangda's nephew.
 His father, Zhang Guangping married a Peranakan, Huang Zhenniang years after his wife died.
 When Zhenniang married into the Zhang family, she brought along her god-daughter Huiniang, who being younger than Dong’en, addresses him as “elder brother”.
 The two of them were initially at loggerheads, but gradually grew closer.
 However, being “siblings” prevent them from overstepping the boundary.
 Dong'en's aunt, Han Xiuxiang is jealous.

 Hong Shi returns to work as a tin miner after his release, while Yazi, like the other Hakka women, becomes a “dulang woman”, panning tin for a pittance.
 The mine owner not only plants opium at the mine area for profits, he also exploits his miners by enticing them into sex, gambling and opium-smoking to recuperate the wages he pays out to them.
 To help his relative repay gambling debts, Hong Shi is also lured into gambling and eventually incurs a huge debt of $600.
 At the same time, Supervisor Heilong lusts after Yazi's beauty and attempts to possess her by destroying Hong Shi.

 Tianying meets Huiniang and is mesmerised by her.
 Believing that he is an honest and simple man, Huiniang recommends a job to him in a medicinal herbal store, where he develops a master-disciple relationship with the elderly herbalist, Chen Kuang.
 The old master imparts prescriptions from his lifelong research to Tianying, exhorting him to produce affordable medicines to benefit the toiling masses.
 Tianpeng assists Tianying in establishing the business of manufacturing medicinal products which he markets tirelessly until they become a household name.
 The brothers never forget to donate money to charity and uplift the standard of life in their hometown.